Virginia Whitehill

 Virginia Bulkley Whitehill (July 9, 1928 – September 15, 2018) was an American civil rights activist and women's rights advocate from Dallas, Texas, best known for her work in support of securing the legal right of women to control their reproduction.
 Whitehill was present at the U.S. Supreme Court during the Roe v.
 Wade court case that confirmed the legality of abortion.

 Personal history

 Her mother, Myrtle Bales Bulkley, marched for women's suffrage as a young woman and remained a vocal supporter of women's rights until her death in 1990.
 A native of New York, Virginia Whitehill graduated from Mount Holyoke College in 1950 with a bachelor's degree in history.
-She moved to Dallas in 1960 with her husband, James.
+She moved to Dallas in 1960.

 Advocacy for women's right to abortion

 On January 13, 1970 Whitehill spoke at a meeting of the Women's Alliance of Dallas' First Unitarian Church.
 At the meeting she argued that recent cases on abortion that had gone before the US Supreme Court suggested that legislative change in the field would be easier to accomplish through the medium of the courts.

 In an interview in 2005, Whitehill said "There's nothing more important to a woman than controlling her own fertility.
 The vote and birth control are the cornerstones of the emancipation of women."